 I have mentioned pea soup a couple times recently, but without writing about it specifically.
 This is an oversight, given how much of a favorite a new variant on it has become here.
 I regularly make sweet & sour kielbasa, which needs to be another post if I haven’t done so already.
 The ideal amount for five of us with little or no leftovers and nobody being disappointed is one and a half of the standard size kielbasa packages.
 That leaves half of one, or close to it.

 My wife grew up on pea soup that was nothing more than peas and chicken broth.
 She doesn’t mind some ham and the associated flavor, but can’t bear to eat it if there is too much.
 This tends to happen when I use an entire leftover ham bone.
 She also prefers disintegrated peas, as you get easily when using split peas.
 My grandmother always used whole peas.
 Oddly enough, I don’t remember the peas being much beyond disintegrated, but when I tried whole peas it was nearly impossible to cook it enough for that texture, so my memory must be fuzzy.
-By the same token, I remember my grandmother’s pea soup having substantial chunks of ham (and ham fat), and that’s what I tend to expect.
+By the same token, I remember, and that’s what I tend to expect.
 Anyway, I found I prefer split peas, so that is what I always use.
 Speaking of my grandmother, and to some extent my mother and sister, it always seems strange to me when I make something I remember fondly as something they made, but mine blows theirs away.
 I recognize now that my grandmother was a workman-like cook of minimal seasonings, certainly good, sometimes beyond good, but working within a limited range, tastes, and even a limited level of interest.